 2015 and Beyond

 In January 2015 the first class of 3 postgraduate MMed registrars started training based at the district level at the Mangochi District Hospital.
 (Pictured below) the 3 registrars embarked on a 4 year program that will teach them to be competent clinicians with broad range of clinical skills and position them to be leaders in the health system.
-The staffing at the Magochi District Hospital site include a Full-time Faculty lecturer employed by the College of Medicine, Dr. Lutala, and 2 full-time Physician Faculty from partner organizations.
+The staffing at the Mangochi District Hospital site include a Full-time Faculty lecturer employed by the College of Medicine, Dr. Lutala, and 2 full-time Physician Faculty from partner organizations.
 Dr. Nettleton, from the United States, is supported by the NGO SEED Global Health.
 Dr Hofland, from the Netherlands, is supported through the organization Tweega Medica.
 From 2015 to now we have partnered with various individuals and organizations to support teaching at Mangochi District hospital including the previous version of the Global Health Service Partnership program.

-We are happy to connect with anyone regarding further details or questions!
+We are happy to connect with individuals or organizations regarding further details or answering questions!

 Family Medicine Research Priorities